 Do I have to stay overnight for the first year student program?

 While we strongly encourage students to stay overnight to enjoy the full experience, we understand that other commitments may take precedence.
 However, participating up until 6:00pm is expected.

 How long are the programs?

 Each program varies depending on the one you are attending:

-- First Year Overnight: up until 6:00pm on first day and 1:00pm on second day, but we strongly encourage students to stay overnight.
+- First Year Overnight: up until 6:00pm on first day, but we strongly encourage students to stay overnight.

 - Transfer Programs: up until 4pm on the day you attend.